 I jumped off my bed and danced to the music playing in my heart.
 It was so sweet and calm.

-I hope you enjoyed the inspirational story designed to inspire you to face life.
-It’s based on a true story by the way.
-Yes, the angel came to meet someone in jail!
+I hope you enjoyed one of our Inspiring Christian Stories that was designed to inspire you to face life.
+It is based on a true story by the way.
 Don’t forget to leave a comment below.